ItishreeSahu6372/Indian_AQI_Insights_Dashboard/README.md

 ## Project Overview

-This project analyzes air quality trends across Indian cities using AQI data from 2022 to 2025.
-Python was used for data cleaning, preprocessing, feature engineering, EDA, and data analysis, while Microsoft Excel was used to build an interactive dashboard for visualizing air quality patterns and pollution trends.
+This project presents a comprehensive analysis of air quality across India using AQI observations collected between 2022 and 2025.
+Python, SQL, and Microsoft Excel were used to clean, analyze, and visualize over 235,000 air quality records, enabling the identification of pollution trends, dominant pollutants, and regional air quality patterns through an interactive dashboard.

 ## Dataset Overview